smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

   SCANOUTQ')
   ```
   :::tip
+  The example commands above show one way to register Dynamic Variable master records.
+Within the jobs of the OpCon Schedule that is used to execute this SCANOUTQ Application Example, notice below that multi-instance qualifers have been appended to these Dynamic Variable names.

-  The use of these Dynamic Variables implies that the spool file processing must handle only one spool file at a time, otherwise another job could overlay the Dynamic Variable values.
-The SCANOUTQ command is designed to perform serial processing of one spool file at a time.
-SMA Technologies has a design objective to implement multi-instance dynamic variable support, which would then make it possible to support multi-threaded processing of the same job definition, that is, it would be possible to have OpCon execute multiple copies of the same job or schedule (using the multi-instance flag?) at the same time.
-Please contact SMA Technologies Support if you have an immediate need for this enhancement.
+  The use of unqualified Dynamic Variables implies that the spool file processing could handle only one spool file at a time, otherwise another job could overlay the Dynamic Variable values.
+Starting with LSAM version 21.1, this Agent supports multi-instance Dynamic Variables which make it possible to support multi-threaded processing of the same job definition, that is, it would be possible to have OpCon execute multiple copies of the same job or schedule (e.g., using the Schedule multi-instance qualifier?) at the same time.
+For more details see [Multi-Instance Dynamic Variables](/dynamic-variables/multi-instance.md#overview).
   :::

 #### LSAM Scan and Response Rule Configuration for the Example